Cephas604/practice/README.md

 # practice
-# This is a repository for practicing on Debian
+This is a repository for practicing on Debian.